isc-projects/kea/doc/sphinx/arm/hooks.rst

   all reservations based on ``flex-id`` unusable until they are manually updated.
   It is strongly recommended that administrators start with the expression and a handful of reservations, and then adjust the expression as needed.
-Once the expression is confirmed to do what is desired of it, host reservations can be deployed on a broader scale.
+Once the desired result is obtained with the expression, host reservations can be deployed on a broader scale.

 ``flex-id`` values in host reservations can be specified in two ways.
-First, they can be expressed as a hex string, e.g. bar string can be represented as 626174.
+First, they can be expressed as a hex string, e.g. the string "bar" can be represented as 626174.
 Alternatively, it can be expressed as a quoted value (using double and single quotes), e.g. "'bar'".
 The former is more convenient for printable characters, while hex string values are more convenient